|City/Town: • Central Florida

 The YMCA offered facilities for boxing, wrestling, wrestling, and baseball.
 A cafeteria and pool were located in the basement.
 The gym and suspended jogging track were on the 1st floor, above the pool area.
 Offices and public rooms were located on the 1st and 2nd floors and 54 dormitory rooms provided affordable lodging on the 3rd and 4th floors.

 The residential program ceased operations in 1989 and the entire club relocated to a new facility in 2001.
 The YMCA building was designated a historic landmark of St. Petersburg in 1991.
 The building was purchased in 2004 by an investment group with plans to convert the building into condos.
 After demolishing much of the interior, the project was abandoned leaving the building empty.
 It was eventually put up for sale.

 Eventually, the YMCA was sold to South Florida developer Nick Ekonomou in November 2015.
 He plans to convert the building into a boutique hotel and event venue and estimates the renovation to cost around $6 million.
 He also planned to erect a nine-story luxury apartment complex and car garage behind the building.
 Though according to recent interviews, those plans seem to change and grow over time.

-As of December 2016, multiple code violations were issued for graffiti, overgrowth and debris, an expired roof permit and disrepair of its walls, paint and windows.
-Ekonomou has said that its frustrating because homeless people keep climbing the walls and breaking in, leaving piles of excrement inside.
-He had promised though to have the roof repaired in two months time and assures that the project will be completed in time.
+As of December 2016, multiple code violations were issued for graffiti, overgrowth, and debris, an expired roof permit, and disrepair of its walls, paint, and windows.
+Ekonomou has said that it’s frustrating because homeless people keep climbing the walls and breaking in, leaving piles of excrement inside.
+He had promised though to have the roof repaired in two months’ time and assured the public that the project will be completed in time.